Uberspace/icingaweb2-module-netboximport/README.md

 # Icinga Web 2 Netbox Import

-Import hostnames and metadata of netbox devices and virtual machines into icinga2 to monitor them.
+Import devices and virtual machines from [netbox](https://github.com/digitalocean/netbox) into icinga2 to monitor them.

 ## Confiugration

 All configuration is done in the web interface under the "Automation" tab of icinga2 director.

 1. add an "Import source"
   * Key column name: `name`